aduyko/test-api-lambda-redshift/README.md

 Generally following along with https://aws.amazon.com/getting-started/projects/build-serverless-web-app-lambda-apigateway-s3-dynamodb-cognito/module-1/
 That is where the resources are from, such as the s3 website

+## Lambda Functions:
+### requestUnicorn
+- Receives POSTs from API gateway containing Auth information from Cognito and coordinate data from the web app
+- Does some processing to figure out which Unicorn to send
+- Queues the results in SQS, returns the results to the web app through API gateway
+### processQueue
+- Grabs every message in SQS (in configurable batch sizes), creates and uploads a csv to s3 and then loads that into redshift
+- Runs every 5 minutes (configurable)

 ## Requirements:
 - terraform installed on the command line, available via PATH
 - psql installed on the command line, available via PATH